TalentVine Recruiter Guide

 If you are concerned that not using TalentVine’s ATS will affect your metrics, please read ‘Ratings & Performance Metrics’

 Close the role off on the platform as soon as you have placed a candidate.
 This will confirm the details of the placement for us so that we can invoice the client and it will also record your time to hire.
 The lower this is, the better your profile’s metrics will look.

 Please note that although the TalentVine payment terms are 7 days, if you do not close the role off by the candidate start date, these payment terms may be affected.

 TalentVine will invoice on the candidate’s start date with seven-day payment terms.
 You will invoice us for 80% of the fee and get paid 7 days after the start date.

 For contractor roles, if the candidate is on the employer’s payroll, invoicing will be the same as the permanent roles (we invoice on start date).

-However, if the contractor is on your payroll, then TalentVine will invoice you for 20% of your margin at the end of every month.
-This is 20% of the difference between the pay rate and the candidate rate.
+However, if the contractor is on your payroll, then TalentVine will invoice you for 20% of your margin (after all oncosts), when this has been reported at the end of every month.

 This needs to be completed here and we reserve the right to request timesheets if required.
 For this to happen, we will require the timesheets at the end of each month of the contract which will be confirmed with the employer before invoicing.
 This is to be reported monthly here.

 11. Bring on External Ratings